Where to Buy Linear Rails: A Guide to Sourcing High-Quality Options

 Not taking tolerance into account

-The goal of linear rails is to guide motion in a way that produces the least amount of friction between the carriage and the rails.
-If the rails or the bearings/balls of the carriage are not within the correct physical specifications then friction or failure can occur.
-Ultimately this could result in heat, noise or damage to the parts.
-For linear rail specifications, tolerances much be accounted for in both the flatness of the mounting surface to which the rail is mounted and also how parallel the linear rails are to one another; any friction seen during operation is likely due to rail misalignment or incorrectly specified mounting tolerances.
+Ultimately, this could result in heat, noise or damage to the parts.
+For linear rail specifications, tolerances must be accounted for in both the flatness of the mounting surface to which the rail is mounted and how parallel the linear rails are to one another; any friction seen during operation is likely due to rail misalignment or incorrectly specified mounting tolerances.